Ratatouille

 Ratatouille Ingredients

-Ready to try this ratatouille recipe?
-Here’s what you’ll need to make it:
+Here’s what you’ll need to make this ratatouille recipe:

-• Onion and garlic – They create the stew’s flavorful base.
+• Onion and garlic – They create the stew’s savory base.

 • White wine vinegar – It makes the ratatouille tangy and bright.